When you are deeply and madly in love with someone, everything about them seems perfect. Even their flaws, no matter how big, seem insignificant.

 12. Not introducing to friends and family

 Usually, you tend to meet your partner’s family or parents a few months or a couple of years into the relationship.
 But if that hasn’t happened, and your partner seems hesitant to introduce you to his or her parents or friends, you should start wondering why.
 Hiding the relationship or avoiding family could also be a red flag in a relationship.
+Family is very important in long term romantic relationships because one has to know what family they may be marrying into one day.

 13. Immature or irresponsible